-Interfaith Chaplain, Rabbinic Pastor, Wedding Officiant, and Performer
+Interfaith Chaplain, Rabbinic Pastor, Wedding Officiant, Entertainer and Clown

 Elissa is an Interfaith Chaplain, Rabbinic Pastor in the Jewish Renewal Tradition, Cantorial Soloist, Rebbetzin Emeritus, and Wedding Officiant who performs lifecycle services for all religious denominations.
 She has been divorced and widowed, and understands the journeys through which so many of us travel.